Trinli/ACML-2021-uplift/README.md

 # Uplift Modeling with High Class Imbalance

-Code used to produce results presented in the publication "Uplift Modeling with High Class Imbalance."
+Code used to produce results presented in the publication "Uplift Modeling with High Class Imbalance" at the 13th Asian Conference on Machine Learning (ACML 2021).

 ## Code preparation